Table of contents

 - review sites

 As you can see, Brand24 covers all media sources.
-This set of data will help you make the most informed and insightful decisions for your organization.
+This set of media monitoring data will help you make the most informed and insightful decisions for your organization.
 Moreover, the data is collected in real-time, and email and in-app notifications will help you stay on top of everything.